Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 * Materials and tools needed

-    * Access to an online tool like Mentimeter ([https://www.mentimeter.com/](https://www.mentimeter.com/)); a paid account allows export of the results but is not required for this exercise
+    * Access to an online tool like [Mentimeter](https://www.mentimeter.com/); a paid account allows export of the results but is not required for this exercise

     * For each participant, access to smartphone, tablet, or computer with internet access